Huwag Muna Tayong Umuwi: Background and release

 The Philippine pop girl group Bini trained for three years under Star Hunt Academy.
 In 2020, Bini released a pre-release single, "Da Coconut Nut", a cover of a 1990s Ryan Cayabyab song that added a hint of bubblegum pop to the reggae-influenced original.
 On June 11, 2021, Bini officially debuted, consisting of eight members: Aiah, Colet, Maloi, Gwen, Stacey, Mikha, Jhoanna, and Sheena.
 Their debut single "Born to Win" was an inspirational song with a sci-fi and fantasy-themed music video.

 On October 14, Bini released their first album, also titled Born to Win.
 Following the release of several non-album singles, Bini released "Lagi", the first pre-release single from their second album, Feel Good.
 On September 29, Star Music released Feel Good, which included the track "Huwag Muna Tayong Umuwi".

 Composition and lyrics

 "Huwag Muna Tayong Umuwi" is four minutes and fifty-seven seconds long.
-The song is described as a mid-tempo pop power ballad.
-Julienne Loreto of &Asian also remarked that the song "wouldn't sound out of place" in a glam rock album.
-Its lyrics were written by Gianina Camille "Nica" del Rosario and Julius James "Jumbo" de Belen (Note: Also professionally credited as "Bojam".) of FlipMusic (Note: FlipMusic is a Philippine production house.).
+The song has been described as a mid-tempo pop power ballad, as well as a pop rock song with gritty guitars.
+In July 2025, Julienne Loreto of &Asian remarked that the song "wouldn't sound out of place" in a glam rock album; a comparison echoed by Elijah Pareño of Rolling Stone Philippines in April 2026.
+It has also been described as an arena rock ballad with trap-inspired drum loops.
+Its lyrics were written by Gianina Camille "Nica" del Rosario and Julius James "Jumbo" de Belen (Note: Also professionally credited as "Bojam".) of FlipMusic.
+(Note: FlipMusic is a Philippine production house.)
 Both are also credited for vocal arrangement and de Belen is credited for production, mixing, and mastering.
 Jonathan Manalo was the song's executive producer and Tim Recla was the recording engineer.
 Ryan Bautista, along with de Belen, provided guitar work for the song.
 The lowest note in the song is a C_{3}, sung by Colet in the track's intro.